Winemakers will survive, international body says of climate change

 It was too early to give an outlook for 2050, he said.

-The OIV sees global wine output rising 2 percent in 2015 to 275.7 million hectolitres (mhl), Aurand said.
+The OIV sees global wine output rising 2 percent in 2015 to 275.7 million hectoliters (mhl), Aurand said.

 A 10-percent rebound in Italy's output meant it would regain its position as leading world producer after losing it to France last year due to a weather-hit grape crop.